May 10, 2017, Israel, the early hours of the morning

 Some opportunities come only once but if we are busy anticipating the outcome we will never take a chance.
 Great things start with small windows of opportunity opening.
 A little bit of this, a little bit of that, a laugh.

 Everything in life is fleeting and we rarely get a second chance.
-Life is full of regret and should of, could of.
+Life is full of regret and should of, could of, would of.

 This sentence has been rolling around in my mind for over thirty years.
 I am not sure if I managed to express this fully here.
 I hope this makes sense to someone.
 It is time to play your song.

 Update January, 2019: My dear friend Robert worried; how will we keep in touch, will our friendship survive, perhaps ten years will pass until we meet again etc. I never worried, whatever will be will be.
 As it turns out my travels allowed me to see my friend on a regular basis.
 Sadly he passed away recently.
 This blog was written on May 10, 2017, and I spoke of him.
 Little did I know that 1 year and 4 days later, May 14, 2018, Robert would pass from this world.
 A beautiful friendship that lasted more than 37 years because we refused to anticipate the future.

 Or is someone coming to save you?

 IKI Krav Maga on line distance training - Leading to ranks and certification.